Marlena272/ai-portfolio/README.md

-# AI / LLM QA Portfolio
+# AI / LLM Portfolio

 Hi, I'm Marlena — QA Specialist transitioning into AI/LLM evaluation and Prompt Engineering.
 This repository showcases how I test language models for quality, safety, and reliability.